mikah-mathews/catboy-api/README.md

 * Run "$ npm install"
 * Run "$ npm run build" to build the project.
 * Run "$ npm run start" to open the dev server.
 Or you can open a VS Code live server on the "index.html" file in the "dist" folder.
-* Run "$ npm test" to run Jest tests.

-_Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again._

 ## Known Bugs